madschristensen99/wrappedMonero/README.md

 3. Press the **Copy** button under *Bridge Monero Address*
 ![monero-address-copied](docs/monero-address-copied.png)
 4. In your Monero wallet, paste the *Bridge Monero Address* and send an arbitrary amount of XMR to this *Bridge Monero address*.
-The screenshot shows how it looks like in **Feather** wallet
+The screenshot shows how it looks in **Feather** wallet
 ![entering-bridge-monero-address](docs/entering-bridge-monero-address.png)
 5. Initiate the transaction.
-The screenshot shows how it looks like in **Feather wallet** after you press the **Send** button.
+The screenshot shows how it looks in **Feather wallet** after you press the **Send** button.
 ![feather-wallet-confirm](docs/feather-wallet-confirm.png)
 6. Confirm the transaction and review the transaction details.
-The following screenshots shows the confirmation notice after pressing **Send** inside the *Confirm transaction* dialog and then selecting **Show details**.
+The following screenshots show the confirmation notice after pressing **Send** inside the *Confirm transaction* dialog and then selecting **Show details**.
 ![Screenshot showing the transaction sent confirmation](docs/feather-transaction-sent.png)